psxdev/psp2link/README.md

  What does this do?
 ===================

-  psp2link is a library for PSP2 to communicate and use host file system with psp2client host tool.
+  psp2link is a library for vita to communicate and use host file system with psp2client host tool.
 It is the same method that we used in ps2dev days, so basically it is the same protocol than ps2link and ps2client have been using since 2003.

   Functions availables are defined like native sceIoxx functions so it is easy for homebrew developer to use these new functions:
   ```